pablo-meier/Pablog/frog-sources/posts/2012-12-14-shootings.md

 Johnson (@laurelita) <a
 href="https://twitter.com/laurelita/status/279683092430585859"
 data-datetime="2012-12-14T20:23:40+00:00">December 14, 2012</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-* "Don't politicize a tragedy."
+### "Don't politicize a tragedy."

 Again, spare me.
 By silencing a challenge to the status quo, you are politicizing it.
 Don't tell me when a military-grade assault rifle used to gun down 20 kindergardeners, that the "assault rifle" part is off-limits.

 <img src="/img/2012/12/assault-rifle.png" alt="yeah, this is reasonable" />

-* "The solution is more guns/the victims could have protected themselves with guns."
+### "The solution is more guns/the victims could have protected themselves with guns."

 Jesus, NO. In [61 mass killings, none of them were stopped by civilians with guns.][2]
 Do you _really_ suggest students at Virginia Tech (and by extension, every school in the country) should _always_ bring a gun to every class they attend for the very remote chance someone will barge in and fire?
 That Gabby Giffords (and by extension, all elected officials or people who attend their events) should keep their hands at her holster at _every_ appearance, and always be vigilant?
 Kindergardeners?
 Kindergarden teachers?

-  Even _if_ everyone carried concealed weapons _and_ we were all properly trained _and_ the resulting accidents from having everyone carrying so many guns so much of the time was magically miniscule ([there were 23,237 accidental firearm injuries in 2000][3], imagine if every student, teacher and moviegoer had guns instead of the few that currently do), _the shooters still have the advantage because they know the attack is coming._
-  They can put on flak armor, they can wear masks.
+Even _if_ everyone carried concealed weapons _and_ we were all properly trained _and_ the resulting accidents from having everyone carrying so many guns so much of the time was magically miniscule ([there were 23,237 accidental firearm injuries in 2000][3], imagine if every student, teacher and moviegoer had guns instead of the few that currently do), _the shooters still have the advantage because they know the attack is coming._ They can put on flak armor, they can wear masks.

 For fuck's sake.

+---

 Again, **nobody is denying that mental state is a factor, nobody is saying a discussion on gun control should exclude or ignore more comprehensive mental